 The application also includes a group messaging function that can work in conjunction with networking events.
 It uses a personal messaging function for staff within or outside the workplace, which helps to build an agile and engaged workforce.

-Since the implementation of the Civil Service Job Share Finder Site, it has won an award for Innovation at the Top Employers for Working Families Special Awards.
+Since the implementation of the Civil Service Job Share Finder Site, it has won an award for Innovation at the Top Employers for Working Families Special Awards and for Impact Through Innovation at the Employer's Network for Equality and Inclusion Awards.
 This an excellent showcase of BrightLemon’s skills in creating a unique and game-changing experience for job sharers.

 Overall, the Civil Service representatives were incredibly happy with the digital services that BrightLemon were able to provide.
 They stated that the job share finder tool was already reaping measurable benefits within a year of operation.
 80% of users said that the site was easy to utilize and the site has had more than 1,300 colleagues with AA to SCS grades signing up to the service.